CISC-LIVE-LAB-3/dataset/README.md

    - Participant Identifier: Unique codes for participants (e.g., P04, P06), maintaining anonymity while allowing for individual analysis.
    - Group Assignment: Indicates the experimental group (e.g., G4, G3, G2, G1) to which participants belonged, reflecting different levels of decision support in the simulation.
    - Scenario Engagement: Identifies the specific scenarios (e.g., S1, S2, S3) each participant encountered, representing diverse challenges within the control room simulation.
-   - SPAM Metrics: Participant ratings across three dimensions of the SPAM questionnaire - Monitoring, Planning, and Intervention, on a scale typically from 1 to 5.
+   - SPAM Metrics: Participant ratings across three dimensions of the SPAM questionnaire - Perception, Understanding, and Projection, on a scale typically from 1 to 5.
    - SPAM Index: Composite scores derived from the SPAM, indicating overall situation awareness levels experienced by participants.
+Calculated as the average of the score on perception, understanding and projection.

 3. **NASA-TLX Responses:**
    - Participant Identifier: A unique alphanumeric code assigned to each participant for anonymity and tracking purposes.